By Sarah Schaier, Production Editor (former), UNH Cooperative Extension

 The guides include instructor materials, videos, presentations, activities, sample agendas, volunteer handbooks and more.
 During production, each guide was reviewed by professionals and experienced volunteers to make sure the information was accurate and could serve as a comprehensive, go-to resource.

-“Many conservation groups work on trails and each has its own trail maintenance and construction manual,” says Emily Lord, The Stewardship Network: New England’s outreach coordinator.
+“Many conservation groups work on trails and each has its own trail maintenance and construction manual,” says Emily Lord, a former staff member for Nature Groupie.
 “To make sure we collected the best information from all the manuals, we sought input from many different groups, from New Hampshire State Parks to the Appalachian Mountain Club, so that volunteers across the state can easily learn all the best practices for basic trail maintenance.”

-To date, the guides have been downloaded 605 times by 243 organizations in 22 states and five countries, including the U.S., Canada, India, Kenya and Singapore.
-In New Hampshire alone there have been 364 downloads by 144 organizations and 40 people not affiliated with any group.
-Lord calls the response “overwhelmingly positive.”
+To date, the guides have been downloaded 1,300 times by over 400 organizations in 35 states and numerous countries, including the U.S., Canada, India, Kenya and Singapore.
+In New Hampshire alone there have been 497 downloads by over 150 organizations.
+Clyde calls the response “overwhelmingly positive.”

 “The response has blown away our expectations,” she says.
 “I don’t think anyone expected the guides to be downloaded by people outside of New England and in countries as far away as Singapore and Kenya.
 I think it shows how much the guides are needed—not just in New Hampshire, but everywhere.”